T H E M I S S I O N

 The mission of Eunoia Theatre is to create exciting and dynamic story-telling events in unexpected ways, in both conventional and unconventional spaces, for audiences of all ages and backgrounds.

-From new works to reimagined classics, workshops to productions, Eunoia Theatre will leverage every creative resource for the joy and engagement of artists and audiences alike.
+From new works to reimagined classics, workshops to productions, Eunoia Theatre will respond to–and challenge–the artistic needs of the community, and leverage every creative resource for the joy and engagement of artists and audiences alike.

 C R E A T I V E D I R E C T O R S